prakhar-ec/prakhar-ec.github.io/devlog/dec23-week-3.md

 - Then I tried multiple combinations of stopping, starting, restarting the containers and restarting the docker daemon.
 - Figured out the docker daemon restart was causing the issue.
 - Now, I was using a pre-installed ubuntu i.e I've been using it for 2 years so naturally it had some extra services running.
 Decided do perform a fresh installation.
-- Did a fresh installation of Ubuntu and created two user - this took 3 hours which included downling, backing up the data and preparing the laptop as well as the installation.
+- Did a fresh installation of Ubuntu and created two user - this took 3 hours which included downloading, backing up the data and preparing the laptop as well as the installation.
 - Went up with the full setup and the issue was still there.
 - Then went to proper googling and stack overflow.
 Found some questions and answer that had the same case but their solutions didn't work for my system.
 I thought this was system specific.
 - Tried using an external storage i.e using something in my home directory.
 It worked.
 The data was persistant meaning there was something with the directory itself.